AIVIETNAM-AIO-minhngoclt/Customer-Segmentation-using-K-Means/README.md

 - **Unfairly penalises high-return customers.** Cancelled/returned orders reduce both Frequency and Monetary, so RFM mislabels customers who are actively exploring the catalogue as low-value.
 - **Misreads seasonal buyers.** Customers who only purchase in a fixed season (e.g. Q4) rack up high Recency between orders and get flagged as "about to churn" by RFM, even though that's simply their normal purchase cycle.
-- **Cannot separate wholesale from retail customers.** Two customers with fundamentally different purchasing behaviour — a reseller placing bulk orders and an ordinary shopper — can land on identical RFM scores.
+- **Cannot separate wholesale from retail customers.** Two customers with fundamentally different purchasing behaviour - a reseller placing bulk orders and an ordinary shopper — can land on identical RFM scores.
 - **Only captures totals, not behavioural trends.** RFM has no way to measure whether purchases arrive at a steady rhythm or in bursts, how varied a customer's basket is, or whether their spending is trending up or down.
-- **Segments aren't explainable.** Even when clustering succeeds, stakeholders need to know *why* a customer landed in a given segment — a plain cluster label isn't enough to justify a business action.
+- **Segments aren't explainable.** Even when clustering succeeds, stakeholders need to know *why* a customer landed in a given segment; a plain cluster label isn't enough to justify a business action.

 **Goal:** build a segmentation pipeline that (1) separates structurally different customer types before clustering, (2) uses a richer, purpose-built feature set beyond RFM, and (3) explains what actually drives each segment.